 STEP 2: Once the onions have become slightly browned add the garlic and allow to soften for 2 minutes.
-Next add the red wine and brandy and continue to simmer on low until wine is reduced to half.
+Next, add the red wine and brandy and continue to simmer on low until the wine is reduced to half.

 - STEP 4: add the soup to an oven soup bowl like a ramekin or french onion soup bowl.
-Top with two slices of the baguette and then top with shredded gruyere cheese.
+Top with two slices of the low carb bread and then top with shredded gruyere cheese.